echoshihab/OrgDocs/README.md

 ## Features

-* **Subscription** : They key feature of this documentation manager is that end users can subscribed to individual company documentations so that they are notified anytime a new update is available.
+* **Subscription** : They key feature of this documentation manager is that end users can subscribe to individual company documentations so that they are notified anytime a new update is available.
 Currently the update notification is sent via email and configured with SendGrid.